Where have the wideouts gone? Explaining the recent bust rate for first-round WRs

 The biggest problem for the position right now is we didn't get the expected third-year breakouts we would have hoped from the 2015 class.
 Nelson Agholor was the only one to really step up his game in the third year.
 Cooper regressed into a shell last season, although there is still elite talent there.
 White has yet to really appear; like, he could be a ghost for all we know.
 Perriman has created a gulf on the Ravens roster.
 DeVante Parker looked like a possible breakout this season but the Dolphins quarterback problems didn't help him any.
 Philip Dorsett has already been traded.

-The jury can still be out on the 2016 and 2017 classes: judging these young receivers by their first year based on what happened in 2014 is a foolish endeavor.
+The jury can still be out on the 2016 and '17 classes: Judging these young receivers by their first year based on what happened in 2014 is a foolish endeavor.
 Josh Doctson proved why during large points of 2017, when he looked like a potentially dominant receiver.
 Will Fuller had an incredible stretch when Deshaun Watson was healthy.

 There's still time for these guys to develop into quality NFL receivers.
 The key is understanding that 2014 was the exception, not the rule.
 Smart NFL teams will look to the 2018 NFL Draft, which does not feature a large group of elite wideouts, and hold off on investing if they need an immediate injection of talent.

-Teams that did that in 2017 ended up with players like Derek Barnett, Deshaun Watson, Patrick Mahomes and Marshon Lattimore, all of whom were taken within five picks of Ross by the Bengals at No. 9.
-Immediate impact wideouts do not come along that often in the draft, everyone just got fooled by a rare group of them from the 2014 draft class.
+Teams that did that in 2017 ended up with players like Derek Barnett, Deshaun Watson, Patrick Mahomes and Marshon Lattimore, all taken within five picks of Ross by the Bengals at No. 9.
+Immediate impact wideouts do not come along that often in the draft.
+Everyone just got fooled by a rare group in the 2014 draft class.

 -